empathyco/x/.github/contributing/tests.md

 it('changes the selected element when navigating with the arrow keys');
 ```

-- The sentence must make sense when concatenating it with the `it` test method:
+- The sentence must make sense when concatenating it with the `it` test method.

 ```js
 // ❌ Wrong